Please ensure Javascript is enabled for purposes of website accessibility

 Q: What is the budget for each exhibition at grunt gallery?

-A: Each exhibition at grunt has a budget of $8500 CAD.
-A typical budget for an artist submitted exhibition (not submitted by a curator) looks like this:
+A: Each exhibition at grunt has a budget of $9000 CAD.
+A typical budget for a solo artist exhibition (not submitted by a guest curator) looks like this:

 Artist Fee (solo)